aj0-2024/binary-clock-react/README.md

 ## Customization
 ```
 {
+    // pass your classname to customize the root container style
+    rootClassName: <custom-class-name>,

-    // pass a custom classname to change the look when bulb is on
+    // pass your classname to customize the bulb when it's on
     bulbOnClassName: <custom-class-name>,

-    // pass a custom classname to change the look when bulb is off
+    // pass your classname to customize the bulb when it's off
     bulbOffClassName: <custom-class-name>,
 }
 ```